AbhiPurohit1100/CustomCodeWars/README.md

 - `backend/` — Spring Boot service, REST API, async judge
 - `frontend/` — React + Tailwind app (Join and Contest pages)
 - `docker-compose.yml` — one command to build and run locally

+### Optional: Docker-based judging mode

+By default the judge compiles/runs code inside the backend container using the JDK.
+If you want each test to run in its own Docker container (extra isolation), you can enable Docker mode:

+1) Turn on Docker mode in compose (already set):
+  - `JUDGE_MODE=docker`
+  - A `docker:24-dind` sidecar is included and the backend talks to it via `DOCKER_HOST=tcp://docker:2375`.

+2) What it does under the hood:
+  - Creates a temporary Docker volume per submission
+  - Writes `Main.java` into that volume (via a tiny Alpine helper)
+  - Compiles with `openjdk:17` in a container
+  - Runs per test in a fresh container with `--network none`, `--cpus 0.5`, `-m 256m`, `--pids-limit 128`, piping the test input via stdin and capturing stdout
+  - Cleans up the volume afterwards

+3) First run notes:
+  - The judge will pull `alpine` and `openjdk:17` inside the sidecar on first use; this can take a bit longer.